MOMables® Healthy Lunches for Kids

 Instructions

-• Place the zucchini noodles, pepperoni, mozzarella, and bread into lunch box compartments.
+• Place the noodles, pepperoni, mozzarella, and bread into a hard lunch container with compartments.

 Notes